Vansmak/OCDarr/README.md

 ** Making and assigning rules

       A show can only have one rule at a time.
+I no rule is assigned then it will use the default rule.
+Make sure you change the default rule to your preference.
 If you select a new rule for a show it will reassign it.
-If you want to remove a show from a rule so it has none then select none and check that show.
       Name them however it makes sense to you.
-      !important: If you do not assign a show to a rule it will not process that show at all, it will be treated solely by your sonarr settings.
+      !important: If you do not assign a show to a rule it will use the default rule.

 Additional Notes